 Bakuchiol is taken from the seeds and leaves of the plant and has the proven ability to mirror the results offered by retinoids without the irritation.
 It also has anti-oxidant and anti-bacterial properties as well.

-Nude Skincare is a British brand that was founded on the commitment to use ingredients the body understands.
+Nude Skincare was a British brand that was founded on the commitment to use ingredients the body understands.
 This is my second bottle of Nude Progenius Omega Treatment Rescue Oil.

 It takes longer to see results, but as I like to say, good beauty Spartans know that consistency and time are central to change.
 This oil is worth it if you are unable to see a dermatologist, unwilling to use prescription retinoids or simply prefer natural approaches to your skincare routine.

 Formulated with bakuchiol, rosemary, thyme, rosehip seed oil and coleus root extract along with papaya and hibiscus, this oil refines the texture of the skin.
-It is also a welcome hydrator for my dry skin and I don’t have to deal with flaky, itchy skin.
+It also offers hydration for my dry skin and I don’t have to deal with flaky, itchy skin.
 As always, I like to spritz my face lightly with water so that I’m able to slowly massage my face while applying the product.
 I use it at night only and wake up to clear, bouncy skin.

 Nude Progenius Omega Treatment Rescue Oil slips into the skin easily, has a pleasantly mild herbal scent and leaves a light glow on the skin.
 I share my love of this product with the back of my hands as well.
 I like to massage it in before bed and I’ve come to prefer this to hand creams for night-time use, as I feel it offers greater correction in the appearance of the hands.
 If you’re in the US, you may have to purchase this product through a UK online retailer.

 Increasingly, I focus more on correction and hydration, something I believe most cosmetic consumers seek as well.
-There are a multitude of hardworking ingredients available, naturally occurring ones and engineered ones but it’s not always so easy to separate the two.
+There is a multitude of hardworking ingredients available, naturally occurring ones and engineered ones to use when chasing brilliant skin with retinol.
 Whatever your preference or skin tolerance, retinoids are proven to deliver metamorphosis to the skin.
 Alternatively, nature has matched engineered ingredients and even pre-dated it.
 Choices abound, so go forth, seek, share your thoughts about what works for you and wear sunscreen.